Pagefile.sys is a key element in computers. So, what is it, and how do you tweak it?

 Step 7.
 Click on "Apply" and "OK"

-When you're done, you can see the Pagefile.sys in your C drive and its size here:
+When you're done, you can see the Pagefile.sys in your C drive and its size is displayed.

 It is advised that you hide these files once again once you're done checking them.